Tales of the Loremasters

 Tales of the Loremasters is a 1989 role-playing game adventure for Rolemaster published by Iron Crown Enterprises.

 Plot summary

 Tales of the Loremasters is an adventure in which the setting is a string of remote islands one thousand miles west of Emer.

 Publication history

 Tales of the Loremasters was written by Thomas Kane, with a cover by Tony Roberts, and illustrations by Jennell Jaquays, and was published by Iron Crown Enterprises in 1989 as a 32-page book.

+It was followed by a second book the following year, Tales of the Loremasters II, comprising 10 more adventure scenarios.

 Reception

-Oliver Johnson reviewed Tales of the Loremasters for Games International magazine, and gave it 3 1/2 stars out of 5, and stated that "generally non player characters are well thought out, particular in the Night Come Soon scenario."
+Oliver Johnson reviewed four supplements for RoleMaster set in Shadow World at the same time, in the August 1989 issue (#8) of Games International magazine: Journey to the Magic Isle, Demons of the Burning Night, Quellbourne: Land of the Silver Mist, and Tales of the Loremasters.
+Collectively, he concluded "too much of it is of the ‘seen it and done it all before’ variety" and that "Creatures and settings here are the worst side of amorphic[] all mush[sic] together into an unpalatable stew".
+To Tales specifically he awarded 3 1/2 stars out of 5, and stated that "generally non player characters are well thought out, particular in the Night Come Soon scenario."